How to Get Stains Out of Car Seats (Fabric & Leather)

 How to Use:

-6. Allow the seat to air dry completely.
-You can also use a fan to speed up drying.
+- Allow the seat to air dry completely.
+A fan speeds up drying.

 Tackling Grease and Oil Stains (Baking Soda)